vitistack/docs/docs/ipam-api.md

 ![DELETE Request Overview Image](images/ipam-api/delete.ipam-api.excalidraw.png "DELETE request flow")

 ## IPAM-CLI
-The ipam-cli can be used to display or manipulate ip addresses and services stored in MongoDB, and to create a Mongodb dump for backup.
+The ipam-cli can be used to display or manipulate ip addresses and services stored in MongoDB, and to create a Mongodb dump for backup
+### Requirements
+- `config.json` must be available and correctly configured (see main IPAM-API docs)
+- `ipam-cli` assumes access to the same MongoDB as the IPAM-API

 ### Build
 ```bash